IBM/watson-discovery-sdu-with-assistant/README.md

 ![disco-build-query](doc/source/images/disco-build-query.png)

 Enter queries related to the operation of the thermostat and view the results.
-As you will see, the results are not very useful or even related to the question.
+As you will see, the results are not very useful, and in some cases, not even related to the question.

 #### Annotate with SDU

+Now let's apply SDU to our document to see if we can generate some better query responses.

-From the collection panel, click the `Configure data` button (located in the top right corner) to start the SDU process.
+From the Discovery collection panel, click the `Configure data` button (located in the top right corner) to start the SDU process.

 Here is the layout of the `Identify fields` tab of the SDU annotation panel:

 ![disco-sdu-panel](doc/source/images/disco-sdu-panel.png)

-The goal is to annotate all of the pages in the document so Discovery can learn what data is important, and what data it can ignore.
+The goal is to annotate all of the pages in the document so Discovery can learn what text is important, and what text can be ignored.

 * [1] is the list of pages in the manual.
 As each is processed, a green check mark will appear on the page.
 * [2] is the current page being annotated.
 * [3] is where you select text and assign it a label.
 * [4] is the list of labels you can assign to the page text.
 * Click [5] to submit the page to Discovery.
-* Click [6] when you have completed the annotation.
+* Click [6] when you have completed the annotation process.

 As you go though the annotations one page at a time, Discovery is learning and should start automatically updating the upcoming pages.
 Once you get to a page that is already correctly annotated, you can stop, or simply click `Submit` [5] to acknowledge it is correct.
+The more pages you annotate, the better the model will be trained.

-For this specific Users Guide, at a minimum, it is suggested to mark the following:
+For this specific owner's manual, at a minimum, it is suggested to mark the following:

+* The main title page as `title`
+* The table of contents (shown in the first few pages) as `table_of_contents`
-* All headers and sub-headers (in light green text) as a `subtitle`
+* All headers and sub-headers (typed in light green text) as a `subtitle`
 * All page numbers as `footers`
-* The main title page as `title`
-* Table of contents as `table_of_contents`
-* All warranty and licensing infomation in the last pages as `footer`
+* All warranty and licensing infomation (located in the last few pages) as a `footer`

-All other text should be marked as `text`.
+* All other text should be marked as `text`.

 Once you click the `Apply changes to collection` button [6], you will be asked to reload the document.
-Choose the same `.pdf` document as before.
+Choose the same owner's manual `.pdf` document as before.

 Next, click on the `Manage fields` [1] tab.